with ghostwriting clients

 Here's my process for planning projects with clients:

-3. After we talk, I'll write up a project proposal and email it to you within 1-2 business days.
-The project proposal will include the scope of work, deliverables, interview schedule, proposed deadlines, revisions, rates, and contract terms.
-The proposal effectively functions as a contract.
+3. If it seems like a good fit, I'll write a project proposal and email it to you within 2-3 business days.
+The project proposal will include the scope of work, deliverables, proposed deadlines, and rates.

 4. Once we sign the agreement, I'll invoice you and you'll pay a deposit (a percentage of the rate) to schedule work with me.